maurermax/git-cleanup/README.md

 `git-cleanup --help` will give you

 ````
  Usage: git-cleanup [options]

   Options:

     -h, --help            output usage information
     -V, --version         output the version number
     -p, --path [path]     path to where to execute git (default: __dirname)
     -r, --remote [name]   use remote named (default: use local branches)
     -o, --origin          use origin (same as --remote="origin")
     -b, --both            use both origin and local at the same time (default: use local branches)
     -t, --target [name]   the name of the target branch that is checked (default: master)
+    -e, --emulate         do all checks but don't really delete the branches (will only output messages)
+    -b, --prefix [regex]  only delete branches matching this regex
 ````